msmissaert/kodi-recently-added/README.md

    platform.
 2. Restart Home Assistant.
 3. Navigate to the Integrations page under the Configuration section.
-4. Click the button to add a new integration and search for `Kodi Recently Added Media`.
+4. Click the button to add a new integration and search for `Kodi next up Media`.
 5. Select which instance of Kodi you would like to use and click Submit.
 6. 2 entities will automatically be created.
-One tracks your recently added tv shows and is named `sensor.kodi_recently_added_tv`.
-The other tracks your recently added movies and is named `sensor.kodi_recently_added_movies`.
+One tracks your next up tv shows and is named `sensor.kodi_recently_added_tv`.
+The other tracks your next up movies and is named `sensor.kodi_recently_added_movies`.

 ## Known Issues